flschr/Recycled-Words/README.md

 - Delete all photos inside the local iOS photo album ```Blog```.
 - Start "Working Copy" and open ```/content/1-blog/yyyy-mm-dd-hh-title-of-the-new-blog-post.md``` in edit mode.

-The last shortcut also runs standalone, without the need for adding photos at all.
-If I just want to write a text-only article, I simply run this shortcut from a widget on my homescreen.
+If I only want to sync photos to the remote repository, I run [this Siri shortcut](https://www.icloud.com/shortcuts/053ba94bed7f4903a9b0152d8d33d6e2) from the iOS share menu.
+It simply writes every photo to ```/media/images/yyyy-mm-dd-hh-mm-ss.jpeg``` and syncs all changes to the remote repository.
+After that, the content of the local photo album ```Blog``` is deleted.
+I can finishing writing my blog article later from my mobile or my desktop computer.

 #### Image optimizations
 A few moments after syncing new pictures to the remote repository, they automatically got optimized by [Imgbot](https://imgbot.net/) to reduce the file size with a lossless compression.